StephaneTrebel/the-good-docs-templates/CONTRIBUTING.md

 To become a full-fledged templateer, you need to join our communication channels so that you can talk to us:

 - **Slack** - Our Slack workspace is one of the primary means of communicating with members of our project.
 After joining our workspace, join the `#welcome` channel to introduce yourself.
-Consider also joining these Slack channels if you plan to work on a template or method project:
+Consider also joining these Slack channels if you plan to work on a template or tactic project:
   - `#templates`
   - `#ask-a-community-manager`
   - `#tech-requests`